Stringy invariants for horospherical varieties of complexity one: Introduction

-We conclude by computing explicitly each summand of the right-hand side.
+Equation~\eqref{e:stringyinvariant} is then obtained by computing each summand of the right-hand side.

-When adapting these two steps in the context of horospherical varieties of complexity one we encounter significant differences.
-For simplicity let us assume in our explanation that $G=T$ is an algebraic torus and $H=\{e\}$ is trivial.
-Thus we consider a normal $\QQ$-Gorenstein $T$-variety $X$ of complexity one with log terminal singularities.
+When adapting these two steps to horospherical varieties of complexity one we encounter significant differences.
+For simplicity, let us explain these differences in the complexity one \emph{toric} case, i.e., assume that $X$ is a normal $\QQ$-Gorenstein $T$-variety of complexity one with log terminal singularities.
 We denote by $(C,T,\DF)$ the combinatorial data associated with $X$.
-The first step is modified as follows.
-The variety $X$ contains an open subset of the form $\Gamma \times T$, where $\Gamma \subseteq C$ is open dense subset.
+The first step is then modified as follows.
+The variety $X$ contains an open subset of the form $\Gamma \times T$, where $\Gamma \subseteq C$ is an open dense subset.
 Thus comparing with the toric setting it is natural to consider the action of $T(\O)$ on

-However when we follow the almost similar approach of Ishii \cite{Ishii:ArcSpaceToric} we find uncountably many $T(\O)$-orbits.
-To solve this problem we cut the set \eqref{e:arcspace} in two disjoint pieces; the subset of \emph{horizontal arcs} and the subset of \emph{vertical arcs}.
+However, when we follow the almost similar approach of Ishii \cite{Ishii:ArcSpaceToric}, we find uncountably many $T(\O)$-orbits.
+To solve this problem, we cut the set \eqref{e:arcspace} in two disjoint pieces, namely, the subset of \emph{horizontal arcs} and the subset of \emph{vertical arcs}.
 Thus we obtain a partition of the set \eqref{e:arcspace} by parts $\C_{(y,\nu,\ell)}$ which are $T(\O)$-stable and indexed by a countable set $|\DF|_{\Gamma} \cap \N$ combinatorially determined by $\DF$.